isaacbill/DawitTest/README.md

 **Database Setup
 Laravel Backend:**
 Create a MySQL database.
-Copy the .env.example file to .env: cp .env.example .env Update the database connection details in the .env file.
+Copy the .env.example file to .env:
+Update the database connection details in the .env file.
 Run database migrations to create tables: php artisan migrate